nhardin13/vtr/content/warranty.md

 ---
 title: "Warranty & Guarantees"
-description: "Valley Top Repair's warranty and guarantee information"
+description: "Valley Top Repair backs every repair with a comprehensive warranty.
+Learn about our guarantee and how we protect your equipment investment."
+keywords: ["warranty","guarantee","repair protection","valley top repair"]
 draft: false
 showHero: true
 heroSubtitle: "Your repair protected with our comprehensive warranty"
+unsafe: true
 ---

 ## What We Guarantee